mdalai/problems-solved-java/README.md

 8. **Factorial**: Factorial: 10! = 1  * 2 *  3 * 4 * 5 * 6 * 7 * 8 * 9 * 10 = 3628800
    * <Factorial.java>

+9. **Reverse String**:
+   * used String object to reverse: check out the reverse method
+   * used StringBuilder: much convenient.
+   * when do String Processing, StringBuilder is good option.
+It saves memory resources and it has many convenient methods like insert, remove and replace etc.
+   * <jp3/StringProcessing.java>

 # Java basic class form
 ```